Previous dayApril 19, 2026Next day

 33.8 km---✓ ReviewedUSGS →

-On April 19, 2026 at 23:02 UTC, a magnitude 2.0 earthquake struck 20 km SSE of Pāhala, Hawaii.
-It arrived roughly 1 hours after a larger magnitude 3.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 33.8 km below the surface, classifying it as shallow crustal.
-The epicenter is at 19.044°, -155.377°.
+The USGS recorded this magnitude 2.0 earthquake 20 km SSE of Pāhala, Hawaii at 23:02 UTC on April 19, 2026.
+Coming 1 hours after a magnitude 3.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 33.8 km depth.
+Coordinates: 19.044°, -155.377°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19